 MMB is a network of academics and others with diverse interests ranging from music to history to law.
-Our work is oriented around four research challenges.
+Our work is oriented around three research challenges.
 Click on the links to see more detail about the approach and projects currently running by MMB’s members:

 - Representation, belonging, futures – analyses assumptions in representations of migration, and explores the futures generated by the perspectives of people on the move

 - Bodies, things, capital – explores the relationships between migration and other forms of mobility and types of being such as the movement of goods, data and non-human species